Isaac Humphries: Personal life

 On 16 November 2022, Humphries came out as gay.
-The announcement saw Humphries become the only active openly gay male professional basketball player in a top tier league anywhere in the world.
+The announcement saw Humphries become the only active openly gay male professional basketball player in a top-tier league anywhere in the world.
 He also became the first ever Australian male basketball player and first player in the NBL to be openly gay.
 He said that he had struggled with his sexuality and contemplated suicide, but ultimately decided that he would be happier to be open about it with his teammates.
+He posted a video online, which was shared widely, including by Lauren Jackson, Dylan Alcott, and Andrew Gaze.
+By February 2023 it had garnered around 10 million views, with mostly positive responses, including messages from Tones and I and Dannii Minogue.
+However, although the NBA sent a message of solidarity, not a single active NBA player showed support.